Kuzegor/JewelryWorkshop/README.md

 # JewelryWorkshop
-Application for a jewelry workshop
+CRUD application for a jewelry workshop